AST-1 Classic Snowshoe

 NOTE on weather and snow conditions:

 If the snow conditions on Mount Seymour are not suitable for the Day-2 field session, alternate locations may be used.
 These may include Diamond Head or Callaghan Valley areas if suitable.
-If no locations due to snow conditions, field dates may be postponed.
+If no locations are available on your course date due to poor snow conditions, field dates may be postponed (class theory session day will proceed as scheduled).

 CANCELLATIONS and TRANSFERS